CCA-Public/digital-archives-manual/guides/triage.md

 ## Extracting files from packages and disk images

 Another option is to use of one several tools to either carve files from disk images or to mount the disk image and copy files from the mounted drive.
 In either case, this will allow you to copy files onto the Catalogers drive and subsequently view them from any computer connected to the CCA network.

-Files can be extracted from archive packages via the use of the free and open source software such as 7zip (Windows/Linux) or The Unarchiver (Mac).

 For extracting files from disk images outside of the reporting process, we typically use one of two tools for extracting files from disk images: [Bitcurator](#bitcuratorfiles) or [FTK Imager](#ftkimagerfiles).